24/7 EMERGENCY · STONEWATER, IN(317) 342-7736

 Schedule Your Free Damage Assessment

-Inspection on a Stonewater home is room by room, not a glance and a quote.
-Walls are read with non penetrating meters at multiple heights to catch wicking above the visible line, baseboards and trim are checked, subfloors probed, insulation pulled in suspect cavities, and we look behind cabinets, under sinks, around water heaters, around washing machine pans, and along basement perimeter and slab joints.
-Thermal imaging maps hidden moisture that the eye cannot see, a penetrating meter confirms readings, and a hygrometer logs ambient temperature and humidity.
-The reason for the thoroughness is simple: the most expensive water damage call in Stonewater is the one where moisture was missed the first time and mold colonized behind the drywall a month later.
+An inspection in a Stonewater home is a room by room walkthrough, not a glance and a quote.
+Walls are read with non penetrating meters at multiple heights, then confirmed with a penetrating meter where readings spike.
+Baseboards and trim get checked, subfloors probed, insulation pulled in suspect cavities, and we look behind cabinets, under sinks, around water heaters, behind washing machines, and along basement perimeters and slab joints.
+Thermal imaging maps hidden moisture that the eye cannot see, and a hygrometer captures ambient humidity so drying targets are realistic.
+The reason we are this thorough in Stonewater homes is simple.
+The most expensive failure in water restoration is the patch of hidden moisture that fuels mold growth thirty days after the visible damage is gone.

 Within 2 hours response in Stonewater